itsthedevman/everythingrb/README.md

 ```

 #### `to_istruct`
-Recursively converts a hash into an immutable Data structure (requires Ruby 3.2+).
+Recursively converts a hash into an immutable Data structure.

 ```ruby
 hash = { person: { name: "Bob", age: 30 } }